-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures School Nurses (LVNs) (One per school site) School Nursing Supplies/Materials School Counselors Psychologists Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment, outreach and communication with students and families.
-LCAP 4.3 School Support Staff The district will provide students with mental health services and supports, including through the implementation of evidence-based full-service community schools.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures LCAP 4.3 School Support Staff The district will provide students with mental health services and supports, including through the implementation of evidence-based full-service community schools.
 Additional support staff provide direct services to students to promote positive school climate, good citizenship, and school safety.
-Student Specialists Vice Principals Yard Supervision Community Day School Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment, outreach and communication with students and families. \$400,000 LCAP 2.1 Reduce Class Sizes/Eliminate Combination Classes The district will implement activities to address the unique needs of low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, \$2,125,000
+Student Specialists Vice Principals Yard Supervision Community Day School Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment, outreach and communication with students and families. \$320,000

-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures including outreach and service delivery will meet the needs of each population.
-Classroom staffing levels will be increased (and/or currently elevated levels of staffing will be maintained) to reduce or eliminate combination classes in grades K-6 and to lower class size in all grades.
-Note: In order to access standards aligned instruction in a way that is equitable, low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, have needs for instructional supports that go well beyond what all students need.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures LCAP 2.1 Reduce Class Sizes/Eliminate Combination Classes Substitutes for COVID Support The district will implement activities to address the unique needs of low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, including outreach and service delivery will meet the needs of each population. \$3,500,000 Classroom staffing levels will be increased (and/or currently elevated levels of staffing will be maintained) to reduce or eliminate combination classes in grades K-6 and to lower class size in all grades.
+Provide urgent support for classrooms in the form of substitute teachers to keep schools/classroooms open for in- person learning during the COVID pandemic (see Note 2 below).
+Note 1: In order to access standards aligned instruction in a way that is equitable, low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, have needs for instructional supports that go well beyond what all students need.
 Combination classes and large class sizes divide the teacher's time and effort.
 The services under this action are designed to support these students by providing them with increased support in the form of teachers' time and effort.
-LCAP 2.3 Instructional Materials The district will implement activities to address the unique needs of low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, including outreach and service delivery will meet the needs of each population.
-Provide low-income students, students with disabilities, English learners, racial and ethnic minorities, homeless students, and foster youth with up-to-date/upgraded instructional materials that provide specialized lessons, \$325,000 These include, but are not limited to textbooks, books, periodicals, digital instructional materials and subscriptions, teacher and staff training and professional development.
+Note 2: In 2021-2022 due to the COVID pandemic, the severe shortage of substitute teachers, and the urgent need to support classrooms where teaching staff tested positive, were quarantined, or symptomatic with COVID, the district's team of instructional coaches provided emergency temporary (substitute) classroom instruction for most of the school year.
+The use of instructional coaches to provide this